How Many Feet In 100 Inches

 100 inches / 12 inches/foot = ? feet

-4. Interpret the result: So in practice, 100 inches is equal to approximately 8.33 feet.
+4. Interpret the result: What this tells us is 100 inches is equal to approximately 8.33 feet.
 The recurring decimal indicates that the conversion isn't perfectly whole.
 We can round this to a convenient level of precision depending on the context.
-Here's a good example: in construction, you might round to 8.33 feet, while in other applications rounding to 8.3 feet may suffice Less friction, more output..
+Here's a good example: in construction, you might round to 8.33 feet, while in other applications rounding to 8.3 feet may suffice Small thing, real impact.
+Which is the point..

 Practical Applications: Real-World Examples